 The Phi Phi Islands are one of the world’s top national parks and we’ll let you in on why.
 They’re home to world-class snorkeling spots, white-sand shores, and iconic Maya Beach—where the film The Beach, starring Leonardo DiCaprio, was filmed.
 Don’t miss beach hopping to Phi Phi Don, where crystal-clear water gently laps the sand.
 Can you see why it’s one of the best places to visit in Thailand?

-Add the Phi Phi Islands excursion when you book our Thailand Adventure Tour →
+Add the Phi Phi Islands excursion when you book our Grand Tour of Thailand: Bangkok, Chiang Mai & Phuket →

 8. Relax from a day of sightseeing by getting a Thai massage